fourctv/JS44D/README.md

 ```

 ## Usage
-The library is internally split into 2 separate folders.
-One holding the 4D Interface service components, and another housing all the UI components/widgets.
+The library can be divided ino two sets of components: service classes and UI widgets.
+The Service Classes provide the interface to 4D backend.
+The UI widgets are not essential, but do provide some useful UI Components that use the Services Classes

-You reference the 4D Interface service components as:
+You reference the 4D Interface Service Classes as:
 ```
 import { FourDInterface, FourDModel, FourDCollection } from 'js44d';
 ```
-And those should be included in your **NgModule** declaration.
+They need to be included in your main **NgModule** declaration.

 As for UI components/widgets you reference/import them as:
 ```